 - Transparency and the right to information

 The GDPR aims to ensure that individuals have the power to decide which of their information is used by third parties.
 This means that data controllers have to be open and transparent about their actions.
 They should provide a detailed description of what they’re doing with personal information to the owners of that information.
 Unfortunately, with AI systems, this may be hard to do.

 That’s because AI is essentially a black box.
-It’s not always clear how the model makes certain decisions.
+It’s not always clear how the model makes decisions.
 Which makes it impossible to explain an AI’s complicated processes to an everyday user.
 Naturally, when AI is not entirely transparent, the question of liability arises.

 How to develop GDPR-friendly artificial intelligence

-Like it or not, IT companies have to ensure all their processes are compliant with GDPR.
+Like it or not, IT companies have to ensure all their processes are compliant with the GDPR.
 Data processors and data controllers who violate this regulation will have to pay significant fines.
-Luckily, there are several ways of making AI compliant with GDPR.
+Luckily, there are several ways of making AI compliant with the GDPR.
 Take a look at these GDPR-friendly methods of AI development.